BIBLE PASSAGE:

 something in particular, you thought, “Wow, that was profound!”.

-For a moment (or possibly longer), did you want to hear the speaker
+For a moment (or possibly longer), did it create a desire in you to

-again because you were very impressed with what was said?
+hear the speaker again, because you were impressed with what

 What about those times in your own life when you had to speak in

 front of a group of people?
-Did you ever say something and think
+Did you ever say something unplanned

 “That was really good!”